 And if after all, everyone is interpreting the winning runs as the crossing over of batsmen, then let’s recall a small controversy that happened in the 5th ODI between Bangladesh and West Indies in December 2012 at Mirpur.

-With the series tied 2-2, Bangladesh needed one run off 38 balls to win it all.
+With the series tied 2-2, Bangladesh needed 1 run off 38 balls to win it all.
 Nasir Hossain chipped a delivery over covers and started celebrating.
 The batsmen crossed each other too, but Elias Sunny, seeing his partner celebrate, did not complete the run and turned back to join the celebrations, thinking the ball had reached the boundary.

 But it hadn’t.
 Though Bangladesh players invaded the ground, umpires called back Hossain and Sunny and told them the match wasn’t over, that they hadn’t completed the winning run.
 Everyone returned to their positions, Andre Russell bowled the next ball and this time Nasir Hossain cut it away, making sure it crossed the ropes.
 The winning hit was counted as a four.